algorithmica-org/algorithmica/content/english/hpc/algorithms/gcd.md

 The formula above is essentially the algorithm itself: you can simply apply it recursively, and since each time one of the arguments strictly decreases, it will eventually converge to the $b = 0$ case.

 The textbook also probably mentioned that the worst possible input to Euclid's algorithm — the one that maximizes the total number of steps — are consecutive Fibonacci numbers, and since they grow exponentially, the running time of the algorithm is logarithmic in the worst case.
-This is also true for its *average* running time, if we define it as the expected number os steps for pairs of uniformly distributed integers.
-[The wikipedia article](https://en.wikipedia.org/wiki/Euclidean_algorithm) also has a cryptic derivation of a more precise $0.84 \cdot \ln n$ asymptotic estimate.
+This is also true for its *average* running time if we define it as the expected number of steps for pairs of uniformly distributed integers.
+[The Wikipedia article](https://en.wikipedia.org/wiki/Euclidean_algorithm) also has a cryptic derivation of a more precise $0.84 \cdot \ln n$ asymptotic estimate.

 ![You can see bright blue lines at the proportions of the golden ratio](../img/euclid.svg)